Liberty Diner, 2929 Goshen Rd., Fort Wayne, IN

 Sec 2.
 Election of officers.
-Officers of the LPAC shall be elected at the annual convention for one year terms.
-The officer nominee who receives the most votes in each race shall be elected.
+Officers of the LPAC shall be elected at the annual convention for two-year terms.
+(2-year terms adopted 4/15/2018) The officer nominee who receives the most votes in each race shall be elected.
 Officers shall be elected by secret ballot unless uncontested, in which case election may be by acclimation.
 Officers shall take office upon the close of the annual convention and serve thereafter until the final adjournment of the next annual convention.

 Sec 3.
 Roles and responsibilities of the officers.